-In Key Stage Two we offer the children the opportunity to learn how to play drums, clarinet and guitar as they move throughout the Key Stage.
+In Key Stage Two we offer the children the opportunity to learn how to play trombone, trumpet, cornet and ukulele, as they move throughout the Key Stage.
 These instruments are taught by peripatetic teachers from Oxfordshire County Council and the Henley Music School.

 We are proud that:

-Children are offered the opportunity to learn a wide variety of instruments from specialists teachers.
+Children are offered the opportunity to learn a wide variety of instruments from specialists teachers for free!